Czxck001/algorithms/README.md

 ```
 where `RU(N, i)` is Nth root of unity to i.

-It has following feature, which is crutial to FFT algorithm.
+It has following feature, which leads to Fast Fourier Transform (FFT) algorithm.
 ```
 F(k) = Fe(k) + RU(N, k) * Fo(k)
 ```